Naturhistoriska/Georg/georg-backend/README.md

 ```
 ### Run
 ### Start georg-pelias
-Follow instructions on how to setup and run [georg-pelias](https://github.com/Naturhistoriska/georg-pelias) in georg-perlias github repository
+Follow the instructions on [github repository](https://github.com/Naturhistoriska/georg-pelias) to setup and run georg-pelias

-### Config pelias path:
+### Configurations:
+Config project environment variables in project-initdata.yml file.
+This file is located at the root of georg-backend directory
 ```
-Open project-initdata.yml
 ## YAML Template.
 ---
 swarm: